 Tendring district lies to the east of Colchester and is a mixture of rural and coastal towns and villages.
 The district comprises approximately 130 square miles.

 The measures contained in the Index of Multiple Deprivation (IMD) 2000 show that:

 - Tendring is one of the most deprived areas in Essex

 - Based on the overall deprivation measures, Tendring falls within the most deprived 50% of districts in England.

 - Tendring features in the most deprived 20-30% of local authorities in England (based on the average IMD score and rank)

 - Levels of unemployment amongst deprived residents is high

 - Demand for health services is high

-TCT operates within the setting described above and aims to serve anyone who finds it difficult or impossible to access conventional public transportation.
+TCT operates within the setting described above and aims to serve anyone.